JARC99/apc-prop-analyzer/README.md

 ## propeller_selection.py
 From a given set of options, peforms a performance-based analysis to aid in the selection of a fixed pitch propeller.

+## convperf_plots.py
+Plots the performance curves for a selection of propellers.